 To qualify for benefits, the Social Security Administration (SSA) uses two different tests including the “Duration of Work Test” and the “Recent Work Test”, which take into account how long you have worked as well as how recently in order to determine whether you qualify for disability benefits.

 If you have questions about applying for disability benefits and you have a mental illness, contact a Tulsa Social Security disability attorney.
-We offer free consultations, and you may reach us by phone at (918) 587-0050.
+We offer free evaluations of your case, and you may reach us by phone at (918) 265-1404.
 Contact us today.

 Troutman & Troutman, P.C. – Tulsa Social Security disability attorneys